 Most of the connections should be pretty self-explanatory, but here comes a complete table with the descriptions of each terminal/header:

 |VCC||+5V supply voltage for the relay.
 Might differ if you have a different relay/board, refer to your relay’s datasheet if you are uncertain about your relays supply voltage.|

 |INx||Input x for controlling the relay, where x is a whole number.
 My board has two relays so, for example, IN1 is for controlling relay 1.
 Pull this PIN low to close the relay’s output.|

 |NOx||Normally Open (NO) contact of the relay.
 If the relay’s IN pin is high, no current will flow on this terminal.|

 |COMx||The ground line of the voltage supply for the consumer.|

 |NCx||Normally Closed (NC) contact of the relay.
-Current will flow through this terminal, if the relay’s IN pin is high.|
+Current will flow through this terminal if the relay’s IN pin is high.|

 Let me give you an example.
 If you want a 12V motor to turn whenever your first relay’s contacts are closed, you connect one of the motor’s inputs to NO1, your 12V supply’s ground line to COM1 and the IN1 to whatever controls your relay (Let’s say a Raspberry Pi’s GPIO).
-Afterwards you connect the VCC and GND pins to a 5V power supply (or in this example your Raspberry Pi) and the motor’s other input to the positive pin of the 12V power supply.
+Afterward, you connect the VCC and GND pins to a 5V power supply (or in this example your Raspberry Pi) and the motor’s other input to the positive pin of the 12V power supply.
 Now whenever you pull the relay’s IN1 pin low, the relay’s contacts will be closed and your motor will turn.